KnapsackPro/docs.knapsackpro.com/_posts/2021-04-08-how-to-run-ruby-on-rails-tests-on-github-actions-using-rspec.md

 * how to use `ruby/setup-ruby` action to install Ruby gems with bundler and automatically cache gems.
 This way you can load Ruby gems for your project from the cache and run CI build fast.
 * how to use Postgres on Github Actions
 * how to use Redis on Github Actions
-* how to use Github Actions build matrix to run parallel jobs and execute RSpec tests spread across many jobs to save time
+* how to use Github Actions build matrix to run parallel jobs and execute RSpec tests spread across multiple jobs to save time

 ## Github Actions YML config for Rails application